Meloxicam

-Meloxicam, sold under the brand name Mobic among others, is a nonsteroidal anti-inflammatory medication (NSAID) used to treat pain and inflammation in rheumatic diseases and osteoarthritis.
-It is used by mouth or by injection into a vein.
+Meloxicam, sold under the brand name Mobic among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain and inflammation in rheumatic diseases and osteoarthritis.
+It is taken by mouth or given by injection into a vein.
 It is recommended that it be used for as short a period as possible and at a low dose.

 Common side effects include abdominal pain, dizziness, swelling, headache, and a rash.
 Serious side effects may include heart disease, stroke, kidney problems, and stomach ulcers.
 Use is not recommended in the third trimester of pregnancy.
 It blocks cyclooxygenase-2 (COX-2) more than it blocks cyclooxygenase-1 (COX-1).
 It is in the oxicam family of chemicals and is closely related to piroxicam.